Instruments | Hearing Loop Systems in Florida

 We were born with two ears because we need two ears, the same is true for our eyes, arms, legs and kidneys.

 People who have lost hearing in one ear will tell you it is VERY difficult to get by using only one ear.
 The quality and clarity of sound perceived with one ear is simply not as good as two ears.
 The brain depends on BOTH ears working together to tell the listener where the sound is coming from, how far away the sound is, and to help sort out speech from noise.
 Additionally, each ear is ”hard wired” differently to the brain.
 Information from the left ear crosses to the right side of brain and information from the right ear crosses over to the left side of the brain.
 Most people think of ”hearing” as something that happens in the ears, but in reality, the BRAIN interprets the signals from the ears into sound.
-So, in many respects, we really don’t fit the ears with hearing instruments, we ultimately fit the brain.
+So, in many respects, we really don’t fit the ears with hearing instruments; we fit the brain.